 Cpl.
 Jack Louis REVELL, Service Police, No.1180849.
 15th.
 July 1940 - 1st.
 Aug.
 1942.

-I am researching my Fathers' service history which ceased upon his death in Jaarmarkt POW camp, Surabaya, Java on 1st.
+in Jaarmarkt POW camp, Surabaya, Java on 1st.
 Aug.
 1942.

 His convoy, WS9A, left the Clyde 3rd June 1941 and arrived in Singapore 5th Aug.
 1941.
 Convoy records show that two ships proceeded from Colombo to Singapore; the "Capetown Castle" and the "Empress of Japan" but not, as far as I can ascertain, which ship carried the RAF Police Draft from Stn.
 Bridgenorth.